Morris worm

-The Morris worm or Internet worm of November 2, 1988, is one of the oldest computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
-It resulted in the first felony conviction in the US under the 1986 Computer Fraud and Abuse Act.
+The Morris worm or Internet worm of November 2, 1988, was a malicious self-replicating computer program that affected VAX computers and SUN-3 workstations running the 4.2 and 4.3 Berkeley UNIX code.
+It is one of the oldest computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
+The incident resulted in the first felony conviction in the US under the 1986 Computer Fraud and Abuse Act.
 It was written by Robert Tappan Morris, a graduate student at Cornell University, and launched on 8:30 p.m.
 November 2, 1988, from the Massachusetts Institute of Technology network.